Apple Cider Doughnuts are fried cake donuts that are crispy on the outside, tender on the inside, and packed with apple flavor!

 In a medium bowl, whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, salt, and allspice.
 Set aside.

+Beat together the butter, brown sugar, and granulated sugar.
+Stir in 1/2 of the dry ingredients until moistened.
 Then, add 1/2 of the apple cider mixture and stir to combine.
 Repeat with the remaining dry and wet ingredients.

 Turn out onto a well-floured, parchment-covered baking sheet.
 Sprinkle additional flour on top of the dough.
 Flatten or roll out to about 3/4 inch thickness.
 Cover and refrigerate for 1 hour.

 Heat oil in a deep fryer (or large pot with a thermometer) to 360˚F. Remove the dough from the refrigerator.
 Use a 3-inch, floured doughnut cutter to cut out doughnuts.
 Save the donut holes and re-roll the scraps to use all of the dough.
-Return the cut doughnuts in the fridge until ready to fry.
+Return the cut doughnuts to the fridge until ready to fry.

+Fry two donuts at once for 3 minutes, carefully turning halfway through cooking.
+Fry apple cider donut holes for 2-3 minutes.
 The exteriors should be a deep brown color.
-Drain the fried apple cider donuts on a paper towel lined plate.
+Drain the fried apple cider donuts on a paper towel-lined plate.

 Coat the apple cider doughnuts with cinnamon sugar.
 All of those wonderful craggy edges and cracks help the cinnamon sugar coat the donuts!

-We went with the classic cinnamon sugar coating on these fried apple cider doughnuts but other toppings or glazes would be good as well!
+We went with the classic cinnamon sugar coating on these fried apple cider doughnuts, but other toppings or glazes would be good as well!
 Here are a few ideas:

 - cinnamon sugar